 Slickrock Adventures - www.slickrock.com - 800.390.5715 - email@example.com

-Adventure Island and Glover's Reef Itinerary: Full Week Fri - Sat
+Adventure Island at Glover's Reef Itinerary: Full Week Fri - Sat, $2250 per person

 Friday, Day 1: Meet us at the Belize Biltmore Plaza Hotel for 5:30 p.m. orientation, dinner, and lodging.
 Our guide will wait for everyone before starting the orientation.

 Saturday, Day 2: After group breakfast walk to our private dock two blocks away.
 From here we travel two-and-a-half hours by boat to Long Caye (65 miles), crossing the Barrier Reef south of Tobacco Caye.
 After lunch, move into your cabana, explore the island, and snorkel right off our shore after the orientation.

 Sunday, Day 3: Our sea kayak orientation is this morning: we cover paddle strokes, entering and exiting the kayak, and rescue techniques.
 After lunch one guide takes a group paddling to a nearby patch reef to snorkel from the kayaks, while another guide offers windsurfing instruction.
 Certified divers may also begin diving.

 Monday, Day 4: The first Discover Scuba/Resort course is often offered this morning for beginning divers.
 Others enjoy a morning paddle.
 Both windsurfing and kayak surfing orientations are offered in the afternoon.
 You may join one or both, then continue to practice these sports with or without a guide for the rest of the week.
 We have a near-constant breeze and a perfect set of waves breaking just off our shore, and our surf boards provide great action for experienced board surfers.